GoogleCloudPlatform/istio-samples/README.md

 This repository contains Google Cloud Platform demos and sample code for [Istio](https://istio.io/).

 **⚠️ Note**: These samples are last updated to the [Istio 1.5 release](https://github.com/istio/istio/releases/), and are no longer under active development.
 See the [Istio documentation](https://istio.io/) for the most up-to-date examples.
+For Anthos Service Mesh (ASM) samples, see https://github.com/GoogleCloudPlatform/anthos-service-mesh-samples

 ## Contents